 Authority for the Department of Insurance is found in both the Arizona Constitution and the Arizona Revised Statutes.
-The Arizona Constitution, Article 15, Section 5 requires domestic and foreign insurers to be subject to licensing, control and supervision by a department of insurance as prescribed by law.
+The Arizona Constitution, Article 15, Section 5 provides that domestic and foreign insurers are subject to licensing, control and supervision by a department of insurance, as prescribed by law.

-Arizona Revised Statutes, Title 20, outlines insurance law and establishes the Department of Insurance.
-The Director of the Department of Insurance, appointed by the Governor, has general authority to enforce insurance laws, to adopt rules, and to investigate and resolve consumer complaints (A.R.S.§20-101 et seq.).
+Arizona Revised Statutes, Title 20, outlines insurance law and establishes the Department of Insurance (Department).
+The Director of the Department, appointed by the Governor, has general authority to enforce insurance laws, to adopt rules, and to investigate and resolve consumer complaints (A.R.S.§§20-101 et seq.).

-The Department’s mission is to “promote a strong insurance marketplace through consumer protection, sound financial regulation, and economic development” (https://insurance.az.gov).
+The Department’s mission is to “promote a strong insurance marketplace through consumer protection, sound financial regulation, and economic development”.

 The Department consists of several divisions: